ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/log_global_settings.md

 * **subject**: Authenticated user (content of attribute `authentication.subject.id`).
 * **operation**: SOAP request method used.
 * **type**: Protocol used.
 * **finalStatus**: Status text of the transaction element (global policy) execution.
-Only written after all policies have been executed.
-Initialized to "null".
+The value is only written to the record with leg number `0` after all policies have been executed.
+Initialized to "null" for all records.
 Possible values: "Pass", "Fail", or "Error".

 The following example shows the JSON format used for an HTTP `transaction` event with a service context and inbound and outbound transaction legs: